Alejandrohdz-dev/CodeTest---Django/README.md

 A coding test to show my abilities with Django, Python, and backend projects in general.

-The project consists in take the records on a SQLite3 database and generate a CVS file with those records also has one endpoint to list and create new data created with Django Rest Framework.
+The project consists in take the records on a SQLite3 database and generate a CVS file with those records also has one endpoint to list and create new data, using Django Rest Framework to create the endpoint.

 ## Usage